-A local policy in respect of education, has no force in criminal law.
-Your powers only allow you entry, if my child is currently in distress and at risk of harm.
+A local policy in respect of education, has no force in law.
+Your powers only allow you entry, if my child is currently in distress and you have good reason to believed s/he is at risk of significant harm.
 A safe and well check has no legal basis.
-It is informal.
+It is an informal arrangement.

 Never physically resist arrest, even if you strongly believe the officer to be wrong.
 Explain calmly that the officer is overstepping their powers and then see a criminal law solicitor at your earliest opportunity.

 It is possible that if they rigorously carry out these “duties”, Durham police force may well be funding a number of home educators foreign educational visits next year.